 Portland to Scappoose

 In 20 miles you’ll find yourself in the town of Scappoose (pop.
-6,599).
-Take time out to explore Scappoose Bay on a tranquil kayak paddle.
-The secluded watershed, which is an inlet of the Columbia River, is full of migrating birds, beaver, osprey, otters, turtles, heron, eagles and other wildlife.
-You can take a guided tour with Scappoose Bay Kayaking or rent a boat to head out by yourself.
+6,802), where you can paddle tranquil Scappoose Bay in a kayak.
+The secluded watershed, an inlet of the Columbia River, is full of migrating birds, beaver, osprey, otters, turtles, heron, eagles and other wildlife.
+Take a guided tour with Scappoose Bay Paddling Center or rent a boat to head out by yourself.
 If you need a charge, there is an EV station at the local Fred Meyer.

 Seaside and Cannon Beach

 - Cannon Beach, Cannon Beach RV Resort, 340 Elk Creek Road

 The 25-mile drive from Astoria to Cannon Beach takes you down Highway 101 along the Pacific Ocean.
 Passing through friendly little towns such as Gearhart (pop.
 1,488) and Seaside (pop.
 6,453), you’ll begin to appreciate the state law that makes all 363 miles of the Coast free and open to the public.

 Enjoy Seaside’s 1.5-mile beachfront promenade, where you can get a bite to eat, visit the Seaside Aquarium and check out the reconstructed salt works of Lewis and Clark.
 After you’ve strolled the beach and had your fill of people-watching, drop by Seaside Brewing Company for a pint of craft beer and some fish tacos or a crab roll.

 Stop at Ecola State Park for gorgeous views of the ocean and the potential for spotting migrating gray whales.
 (The park is one of 24 whale-watching sites established by the state.)
 Hike the trail to Indian Beach to watch surfers catching waves and stroll the rocks in search of tide pools.